Summary and Schedule

 Data Sets

-The worked out folder is available at
+The worked-out results folder is also available at

 /depot/workshop/data/genome-assembly/genome-assembly-data

-Only use this if you are unable to finish the exercises in the workshop.
+on the training cluster.
+Only use this if you are unable to finish the

 Software Setup